 - 1 12 Ounce Bottle of Chili Sauce

 - Large Oven to Table Serving Dish

 - Peel and slice onions.
 Scatter onion slices over meat with bay leaves and garlic.
 Add enough water to just cover the meat.
 Cover the roaster and bring water to a boil on top of the stove over medium-high heat.
 Reduce heat to low so that the liquid just simmers.
-Simmer meat about 1 ½ hours.
-Turn pieces over and continue to simmer about one hour to 1 ½ hours longer or until it is easily pierced with a fork.
+Simmer meat 1 ½ hours.
+Turn pieces over and continue to simmer 1 ½ hours longer or until it is easily pierced with a fork.
 Remove the cover and allow meat to cool in the gravy.
 Cover with waxed paper and refrigerate overnight.

 - Remove waxed paper and all the fat that comes with it.
 Lift cooked meat from roaster and set aside.
 Reserve liquid.
 Continue to remove any fat left around the meat.
 Slice meat and arrange it neatly in an oven to table serving dish.
 Bring cooking liquid to a boil.
 Boil rapidly about 15 minutes until it has been reduced by one-third.